 File-sharing services are built to store, share, and protect your data, putting you in charge of security, rather than leaving security in the hands of others.
 AXEL Go solves the biggest email attachment concerns entirely.

 When sharing a file via a secure link, users are able to password-protect their parcels.
-Rather than leaving your fate in the hands of an email server, our password-protected secure shares give you the power to ensure your files end up where they were intended.
+Rather than leaving your fate in the hands of an email server, our password-protected secure shares give you the power to securely share files in teams and ensure your files end up where they were intended.
 You have the power to change your password, set an expiration date for the share, or revoke access entirely.

 Password-protected link shares solve a second problem, the issue of server security.
 Your files, rather than remaining on an email server or perpetually in easily-accessible inboxes, reside in decentralized, encrypted, and password-protected cloud storage servers that you control.
 Any file of any size can be easily transferred to the proper channels without leaving anything up to chance.